dfinity/portal/docs/developer-docs/setup/playground.md

 - Cycle transfer instructions are silently ignored by the system.
 - Canisters can use at most 1GB of memory.
 - Canisters can call the management canister to manage itself without being the controller.
 - Deployed canisters expire after 20 minutes.
 Upgrades to canisters reset this timer.
 When the timer runs out, the canister(s) will be uninstalled.
+- Wasm files can't be gzipped.
+- Wasm size must be rather small since wasm files will be analyzed to remove any potentially expensive or malicious operations.

 ## `dfx deploy --playground`